 The course is primarily meant for exchange students who are following the Leiden Law Courses.
 If some places remain available, regular Leiden-based students may apply as well and follow the course as an elective.

 As indicated by its name, the course “Current Issues of European integration” will focus on contemporary problems, challenges or policy issues that play a crucial role in the process of European integration.
 Every year the staff of the Europa Institute will designate one or more particular theme(s).
 This will allow the course to be up-to-date – and relevant.
-In recent years, the course focused on the rule of law crisis that has been developing in several European countries and the various mechanisms that were used by the EU and the Council of Europe to protect the rule of law.
-It is not unlikely that this topic will return in the years to come, but the course might also be devoted to, for instance, the EU’s foreign policy, the ‘Green deal’, the role of the EU in regulating the digital age.
+In the past years, the course focused on the rule of law crisis that has been developing in several European countries and the various mechanisms that were used by the EU and the Council of Europe to protect the rule of law.
+This year, the course will focus on the role of the EU in regulating the digital age and personal data protection.

 Objectives of the course